milkmansson/toit-mpr121/README.md

 This is a Toit driver for the MPR121 is a capacitive touch sensor controller, made by NXP Semiconductors.
 It detects when a finger (or any conductive object) approaches or touches one of the pads.
+- There are versions of this chipset made by Seeedstudio

+## To Do:
+- Sort/deduplicate stop functions in `Mpr121Events`
+- Proximity example.

 > [!WARNING]
 > This driver is functional but still under development.